koding/koding/go/src/github.com/hashicorp/terraform/website/source/docs/providers/aws/r/db_instance.html.markdown

 [DB Instance Replication][1] and
 [Working with PostgreSQL and MySQL Read Replicas](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html) for more information on using Replication.
+* `snapshot_identifier` - (Optional) Specifies whether or not to create this database from a snapshot.
+This correlates to the snapshot ID you'd find in the RDS console, e.g: rds:production-2015-06-26-06-05.

 ~> **NOTE:** Removing the `replicate_source_db` attribute from an existing RDS Replicate database managed by Terraform will promote the database to a fully